arosas17/School_District_Analysis/README.md

 ### Math Scores by Grade (Complete Data) &nbsp; Reading Scores by Grade (Complete Data)
 ![Math Scores by Grade (Complete Data)](/Images/math_scores_by_grade_PyCity_Schools.png)   &emsp;&emsp;&emsp; ![Reading Scores by Grade (Complete Data)](/Images/reading_scores_by_grade_PyCity_Schools.png)

 ### Reading Scores by Grade (Removed Data) &nbsp; Reading Scores by Grade (Removed Data)
 &emsp;![Math Scores by Grade (Without THS 9th Grade Data)](/Images/math_scores_by_grade_challenge.png)   &emsp;&emsp;&emsp;&emsp; ![Reading Scores by Grade (Complete Data)](/Images/reading_scores_by_grade_challenge.png)

   Math and reading scores by grade

+ There are no real changes in terms of data when comparing grades in THS.
+The only diffrence now is that the 9th grade column has "nan" to say it is not a number.
+All other grades are uneffected by the change in data.

 ### Spending per Student and Class Performance (Complete Data)
   ![School Spending (Complete Data)](/Images/spending_per_student_challenge.png)